Frequently Asked Questions

 Does Minneapolis really mean just Minneapolis?
 (What about metro area and surrounding communities?)

 Yes, due to the current demand on our limited resources, we have narrowly focused our grantmaking in the city of Minneapolis excluding suburbs and St. Paul.
 Exceptions are rare and would typically be either a one-of-a-kind organization that very uniquely serves the entire region or organizations that have offices outside the city but primarily serve the residents of Minneapolis.
+A few of our target schools are outside of Minneapolis and serve Minneapolis students.

 Is there a list of recently funded grants?